 Static Checklists are the same for every deal, whereas Dynamic Checklists specifically relate to the deal at hand.
 With Dynamic Checklists, you have less chance of missing an important detail that can delay or derail your deal and frustrate your client.

 These checklists not only ensure that everything is done right, but they also provide an audit trail for each deal in case anything should go wrong.
 Here’s one example:

 By adopting the right loan processing system, you free up time to focus on marketing, client acquisition and client service.
 These are the activities that ultimately grow the value of your practice.

 Mastering The People Side: Who Will Drive Your Loan Process?

 This article has explored the ideal loan process structure.
 The other aspect to get right is to decide who will drive your loan process.
 For help answering that question, see this article on Loan Processing Options: Do It Yourself, In-House, Outsourced or Offshore?

-…sitting in front of more new clients, and creating amazing loan solutions.
+…working more new clients, and creating more outstanding loan solutions.